Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
-The Plaintiff's Claim document is known as a Form 7A and can be found online.
+To start a case in the Small Claims Court requires the issuing of a document known as a Plaintiff's Claim.
+The Plaintiff's Claim is a form, known as Form 7A, and is available online.
 The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
 There are various rules regarding the extent of information that is required.
 The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

 - What if I am countersued by the Defendant?